awslabs/lambda-refarch-mapreduce/README.md

     * Cloudwatch log access (logs:CreateLogGroup, logs:CreateLogStream, logs:PutLogEvents)
     * X-Ray write access (xray:PutTraceSegments, xray:PutTelemetryRecords)

-Check policy.json for a sample that you can use or extend.
+Check cf_template.yaml that you can extend as needed.

 * To execute the driver locally, make sure that you configure your AWS profile with access to:
     * [S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-policies-s3.html)